kimmo1019/audioNet/readme.md

 ### Software dependency
 Run `bash install.sh` for installing ![ffmpeg](https://ffmpeg.org/),flask.
 ### Data conversion
 You should prepare your own data here.
-In our case, we collected audios of 24 instructioins:
+In our case, we collected audios of 24 instructioins ($Label:$Instruction):

 |Index | Instruction   |       |   |   |
 | ---- |:-------------:| -----:|--:|--:|